 - Never ask for your book back or expect the blogger to pay for your book.
 I’m serious, this gets asked more than you’d think.

-If you plan to write more books, your blogger relationship is an ongoing one.
+Yes, nothing promotes a book better than another book so think long term!
+And your blogger relationship is an ongoing one.
 Don’t stop the conversation once you get your review.
 It’s always nice to stay in touch with bloggers who give you book reviews.
 And you can do so by commenting on other book reviews they do or share things they’re posting on social media.
 If social sharing isn’t your thing, be sure to post a comment.
 Don’t just grab your review and vanish.
 Remember: good book marketing is all about building relationships and an author-book blogger relationship is a good one to have!